waltgarcia/guidelines_summarizer/README.md

-Sure, here's an example README.md file for your "guidelines_summarizer" repository on GitHub:

 # Guidelines Summarizer

 The "guidelines_summarizer" is a Python script that generates a summary of the "Guía de Referencia Rápida" a PDF document provided by the Secretaría de Salud of Mexico on the Catálogo Maestro.